 Q: Do you allow hunters to spot n stalk?

-A: Yes an unguided spot n stalk can be arranged for an additional $200 for up to 4 hunters
+A: Yes, an unguided spot n stalk can be arranged for an additional $450 for up to 4 hunters

 Q: Can I bring bait?

 A: Not recommended at all.
-Hogs are very sensitive to new things and it usually takes them a long time to come into something new, if ever.
+Hogs are very sensitive to new things, and it usually takes them a long time to come into something new.
 We have had hunters bring their own bait and the results are not good.
 It sometimes acts more like a hog repellent.

 Q: Can hogs be hunted by archery?